jewettaij/visfd_tutorials/README.md

 You may also have to click on the membrane a couple times (to help join disconnected surface fragments together).
 Depending on the resolution and size of the image, this software can be slow.
-(In some cases, membrane and blob detection can take several hours.)
+(In rare cases, membrane and blob detection can take several hours.)
-In addition, a significant amount of effort is often needed to "clean up" a 3-D image (tomogram) beforehand.
-One often has to remove portions of the 3-D image that contain features which confuse the automated detectors, especially near the edge of the detectable portion of a membrane (where the signal-to-noise ratio is poor), and when objects are touching each other.
+In addition, for poor-contrast, noisy, or cluttered 3D images, the VISFD/filter_mrc, significant amount of effort may be needed to "clean up" a 3D image (tomogram) beforehand.
+One may need to remove portions of the 3D image that contain features which confuse the automated detectors, especially near the edge of the detectable portion of a membrane (where the signal-to-noise ratio is poor), and when objects are touching each other.
 (Several examples of this are given in these instructions.)

-Hence, in practice, a lot of manual effort is often needed to get results.
+Hence, in practice, a lot of manual effort can be needed to get results.
-**This is especially true when the image contrast is poor and the features in the tomogram are faint or difficult to see.**  (This is why processing the image in advance using NAD-filtering, EMAN2, or SIRT reconstruction, can save time and effort.)
+(This is why processing the image in advance using NAD-filtering, EMAN2, or SIRT reconstruction, can save a lot of time and effort.)
-And because (as of 2021-9-10), the VISFD software lacks a graphical user interface.
+And because (as of 2022-2-17), the VISFD software lacks a graphical user interface.
 So the process of making these manual edits is often laborious.
 The entire process can easily take more than a day to finish.
 And if you encounter a bug in the software, then it can take even longer to resolve.